 Spanakopita is one of the most famous pies in Greece.
 The word “pita” means pie.
 This wonderful cake has a crust made up of multiple layers of phyllo.
 You can choose from a version of spanakopita with sweet or savory fillings according to your preference.

 Since it doesn’t include meat, Spanakopita is a common food choice during religious celebrations.
-Apart from Greece, the Cypriots also enjoyed this dish during Lent.
+Apart from Greece, this is also a favorite delight in Cyprus during Lent.

 This yummy cake has been around since the time of the ancient Greeks.
 The first record of this pie is found in a poem by Pholoxenos in the 5th century BC.
 The poet described a cheesecake made with milk and honey served by the host as similar to today’s Spanakopita.